StockRake.com is sale at @SideProjectors

 TypeDescriptionExample

-Cash dividendsThe most common form, paid directly into your brokerage or bank account.$1 per share every quarter
+Cash dividendsThe classic one.
+Money goes straight into your brokerage or bank account.$1 per share every quarter

-Stock dividendsPaid in extra shares rather than cash.You own 100 shares → get 2 more
+Stock dividendsInstead of cash, you get extra shares.Own 100 shares → get 2 more

-Property dividendsRare; companies distribute assets or inventory instead of cash.A mining company issues physical metals
+Property dividendsRare.
+Companies literally give you assets or inventory.A mining company issues physical metals

 What Does “Reinvesting Dividends” Mean?